 What is Northwestern Settlement?

-Northwestern Settlement, established in 1891 by leaders of Northwestern University, is a long-standing institution dedicated to nurturing, educating, and inspiring children and families in need within Chicago.
-Operating independently, the organization disrupts generational poverty by focusing on the distinct challenges faced by children and young adults at various life stages.
-Its comprehensive community-building approach provides essential resources and transformational opportunities to its neighbors, evolving from its historical roots in the Settlement Movement to modern-day service delivery.
+Northwestern Settlement is a long-standing non-profit organization dedicated to nurturing, educating, and inspiring children and families in need within Chicago.
+Founded in 1891 by leaders of Northwestern University, it operates as a separate and financially independent institution.
+The company's core mission is to disrupt generational poverty by focusing on the distinct challenges faced by children and young adults at various life stages.
+Its comprehensive community-building approach provides essential resources and transformational opportunities to its neighbors, reflecting the historical principles of the Settlement Movement.

 How much funding has Northwestern Settlement raised?